 - 10.1 This agreement constitutes the entire agreement between you and us, and it supersedes all prior agreements.
 Any term, condition, prior course of dealing, course of performance, usage of trade, understanding, purchase order conditions, or other agreement purporting to modify, vary, supplement, or explain any provision of this agreement is of no effect until placed in writing and signed by both parties subsequent to the date of this agreement.
 In no event will the printed terms or conditions stated in a purchase or work order, other than an agreed upon Chain of Custody/Analysis Request, be considered a part of this agreement, even if the document is signed by both of us. - 10.2 Neither party will assign this agreement without the express written approval of the other, but we may subcontract laboratory procedures with your approval as we deem necessary to meet our obligations to you. - 10.3 If any of the provisions of this agreement are held to be invalid or unenforceable in any respect, the remaining terms will be in full effect and the agreement will be construed as if the invalid or unenforceable matters were never included in it.
-No waiver of any default will be waiver of any future default. - 10.4 Neither you or we will have any liability for nonperformance caused in whole or in part by causes beyond our reasonable control.
+No waiver of any default will be waiver of any future default, - 10.4 Neither you or we will have any liability for nonperformance caused in whole or in part by causes beyond our reasonable control.
 Such causes include but are not limited to Acts of God, civil unrest and war, labor unrest and strikes, equipment failures, matrix interference, acts of authorities, and failures of subcontractors that could not be reasonably anticipated. - 10.5 You may stop our work by giving a written suspension or termination directive, but once work has been suspended, we need not resume work until we agree to change in scope, schedule, and compensation.
-Upon suspension or termination, we will use reasonable care to preserve samples provided that you agree to compensate us for any additional effort, but we will have no responsibility for meeting holding time limitations after the effective time of a suspension or termination directive.
+Upon suspension or termination, we will have no responsibility for meeting holding time limitations after, the effective time of a suspension or termination directive.
 We will be compensated for service rendered and expenses incurred prior to termination that cannot reasonably be avoided.